Cat Pastel

 Sketching living animals at Jardin des plantes, Felt pen.

 Lately, I’ve focused on drawing with simple pencils because it is very demanding.
 While you can easily get interesting effects with techniques like charcoal or pierre noire, pencils are very neutral and, in a way, lack personality.
 If you draw a stroke with pierre noire, the stroke is interesting in itself and can give strength to your drawing.
 On the contrary, there is nothing more boring than a pencil stroke.
 Using pencils thus takes more time and forces you to be extremely strict and rigorous, but on the other hand gives you a lot of control and leads to very subtle and interesting results.
-It also makes you learn a lot - a lot more than the other techniques.
+It also makes you learn a lot.

 Sculpted head, Pencil, 29.7x42cm.